magao-x/handbook/compute/computer_setup/computer_setup.rst

   - ``/etc/ssh/ssh_host_*_key*`` -- these files allow clients to connect over SSH without triggering a scary warning and requiring manual intervention
   - ``/home/xsup/.ssh/{authorized_keys,id_ed25519,id_ed25519.pub,known_hosts}`` -- these files allow ``xsup`` to connect to other MagAO-X machines without prompting for host key verification
   - ``/etc/{passwd,group,shadow}`` -- these files contain the UID and GID mappings and user passwords to restore
+  - ``/etc/systemd/system/renew_certificates.service.d/override.conf`` -- API credentials used by the ``lego`` command to renew HTTPS certificates used by the web UI

 You may additionally want to back up the user home directories to retain their configuration files, though they should store data on the `/data` partition.